Okai100/Borderless-dev-blog/README.md

-This is an entry blog, still a worl in progress.
+This is an entry blog, still a work in progress.